It just would not happen without our volunteers!

 Anyone can help – parents, coaches, siblings, grandparents and friends of riders, and fans of dressage!

-D4K needs you to volunteer at the Youth Dressage Festival, July 12-14, 2019!
+D4K needs you to volunteer at the Youth Dressage Festival, August 13-14, 2021!
 Our many dedicated volunteers make YDF possible.
 There are many things to help with that require varying amounts of time and knowledge.
 Whether you have a few hours or a full day or more, your help will be welcomed and appreciated.
-Depending on your volunteer time, we provide perks including lodging and thank you gifts.
 View our volunteer job descriptions to find the opportunity that suits you.
 We look forward to hearing from you.
 Thank you for your interest in Dressage4Kids.

 Please contact Volunteer Coordinator: